Ella McDonald: 2024

-She defeated world number 50 Ana Bogdan in three sets in qualifying at the 2024 Eastbourne International.
-Playing with Holly Hutchinson she won the ladies doubles at the Roehampton W35 in August 2024, to claim their third trophy in four tournaments.
+She defeated world No. 50, Ana Bogdan, in three sets in qualifying at the 2024 Eastbourne International.
+Playing with Holly Hutchinson, she won the ladies doubles at the Roehampton W35 in August to claim their third trophy in four tournaments.

-She won final of the women's doubles at the W50 Funchal tournament in Portugal in a November 2024 alongside compatriot Holly Hutchinson, where they defeated Martyna Kubka and Sarah Beth Grey in the semi final before defeating Riya Bhatia and Polina Iatchenko in the final.
+She won final of the women's doubles at the W50 Funchal tournament in Portugal in November alongside compatriot Holly Hutchinson, when they defeated Martyna Kubka and Sarah Beth Grey in the semifinal, before defeating Riya Bhatia and Polina Iatchenko in the final.

 2025

-Alongside Mingge Xu, she won the final of the women's doubles at the Wrexham Open in Wales in October 2025, where they defeated Valentina Ryser and Amarni Banks.
+Alongside Mingge Xu, she won the final of the women's doubles at the Wrexham Open in Wales in October 2025, when they defeated Valentina Ryser and Amarni Banks.

 Personal life

 McDonald is from Preston, Lancashire.
 She is the daughter of Joanna McDonald and former professional footballer Neil McDonald.
 She has two siblings.